December 13, 2025 7:00pm

 ANDERSON Christmas Festival

-Back by popular demand, this tribute to Hollywood and the music that makes it special returns with a sequel!
-Brilliantly edited film clips on the big screen will complement some of the most famous scores written for the movies and performed with panache by your Space Coast Symphony Orchestra.
-Whether laughing, crying, loving, fighting or riding off into the sunset, the greatest music and memories from Hollywood's Silver Screen are included in this special tribute.
+Back by popular demand, this tribute to Hollywood and the unforgettable music that defines it returns with an electrifying sequel!
+Brilliantly edited film clips on the big screen pair with some of the most iconic scores ever written, performed with panache and cinematic flair by your Space Coast Symphony Orchestra.
+Whether laughing, crying, loving, fighting, or riding off into the sunset, audiences will relive the greatest moments and melodies from Hollywood’s Silver Screen in this spectacular event.

 TICKET INFORMATION